Updated: Jun 18

 Be more deliberate in your daily interaction with people at work and home.

-Shortly, we will revisit this subject and spend more time on these ideas.
+Shortly, we will revisit this subject and spend more time on these ideas in the future.
 Feel free to let me know your thoughts below.

 Fitbit Sense is the advanced health smartwatch that helps you tune in to your body with tools for stress management, heart health, SpO2, skin temperature & more.
 Includes a 6-month free Premium trial for new Premium users.